Missed one of this week's posts? No problem! Click the title above the photo!

 Is there something you have sensed the Lord calling you to do?
 Whatever that looks like for you, be courageous!
 You don’t have to see the entire picture to be obedient.
 Be obedient in taking the first step.
 It can happen right now.
 He who called you is faithful.

-Last week, the world said goodbye to Barbara Bush.
-She was known and loved the world over.
+Barbara Bush was known and loved the world over.
 Her signature snow-white hair and strands of pearls added to her charm.
 She extracted as much as possible out of living with little concern for her own wrinkly, age-spotted skin.

 She resisted culture's lure and poured more energy into her inside than her outside.